NotBoringCompany/hashland-api/docs/drilling-gateway.md

     - `difficulty`: An arbitrary difficulty value that determines how hard it is to extract $HASH during this cycle
     - `issuedHASH`: The total amount of $HASH that was issued during this cycle
     - `extractorOperatorId`: The database ID of the operator who owns the extractor drill
+    - `extractorOperatorUsername`: The username of the operator who owns the extractor drill (if available)
     - `totalWeightedEff`: The total weighted efficiency from all operators in this cycle

 14. **cycle-reward**: Sent to operators who earned rewards in a specific cycle